DGA-MI-SSI/YaCo/README.md

   1. open binary or idb file as usual
   2. click on Edit menu, Plugins, YaCo
-  3. enter path to git remote (could be a file system path, or empty to use current dir)
+  3. enter path to Git remote (could be a file system path, or empty to use current dir)
   4. a warning will inform you that **IDA** have to be re-launch with correct idb
   5. **IDA** auto close
   6. launch **IDA** for your FILE_local.idb file
   7. save database
   8. start working as usual

-Warning, to use with multiple user, **YaCo** project must be in a bare git project.
+Warning, in order to use it with multiple users, **YaCo** project must be in a bare Git repository.

 ### Other users
 Setup **YaCo** environment: